Since the late 2010s, we have been loving our geometric tattoos.

 There are many interesting theories about the dark side of the moon, and what may be lurking there.

 Do you want to believe?
 Pay homage to the silvery mysteries of life with a geometric moon tattoo.

 Do you wear your heart on your sleeve?

 Heart tattoos often represent someone who is very emotional and not afraid to show it.

-It’s also a popular symbol for people who study medicine or body-related sciences.
+It’s also a popular tattoo motif for people who study medicine or body-related sciences.

-Though it is a popular tattoo, there are so many unique ways to execute this design.
+Though it is a popular tattoo, there are so many unique ways to pull off this tattoo design.

 In our geometric heart tattoo gallery, you can see how many different ways an artist may approach this idea.

 The Hamsa, also known as the Hand of Fatima or the Hand of God, is a popular protective tattoo motif.

 This Middle-Eastern symbol can be found on clothing, ornaments, wall decors… the list goes on.